About Corban University

 Our distinction is relationship— faculty to student and student to student.
 The members of the Corban community are here to help students succeed.
 Our motto, Dedicating Heart and Mind to God, is a very real part of our process.

-For the 11th year running, Corban University was ranked in the Top Ten in the West for regional colleges in the “U.S. News Best Colleges.”
-The guide ranked Corban eighth for 2013.
+For the 14th year running, Corban University was ranked in the top 10 for Best Regional Colleges in the West by “U.S. News Best Colleges.”

 To educate Christians who will make a difference in the world for Jesus Christ.
 Based on Matthew 28:19-20